arm/neural-graphics-model-gym/README.md

 * Quantization-aware training and exporting
 * Evaluation

-can be found at https://github.com/arm/neural-graphics-model-gym-examples
+can be found in the [neural-graphics-model-gym-examples](https://github.com/arm/neural-graphics-model-gym-examples) repository.

 ### Profile training